Obama Attacks Trump Admin’s Protest Crackdown, Voter Suppression in John Lewis Eulogy

 Obama said Lewis “spilled blood” for the Voting Rights Act, which was now under threat.
 He called for filibusters—“another Jim Crow relic”—to be scrapped so voting rights legislation can be passed.
 He called for Election Day to be a national holiday, for former inmates to be given voting rights, and for partisan gerrymandering to be done away with.

-“Even as we sit here, there are those in power who are doing their darnedest to discourage people from voting by closing polling locations and targeting minorities and students, to restrictive identification laws, and attacking our voting rights with surgical precision, even undermining the postal service in the run up to an election that’s going to be dependent on mail-in ballots so people don’t get sick,” he said.
+“Even as we sit here, there are those in power who are doing their darnedest to discourage people from voting by closing polling locations and targeting minorities and students with restrictive ID laws, and attacking our voting rights with surgical precision, even undermining the postal service in the run up to an election that’s going to be dependent on mail-in ballots so people don’t get sick,” he said.

 Speaking directly to the elected representatives in Ebenezer Baptist Church, Obama continued, “You want to honor John?
 Let’s honor John by revitalizing the law that he was willing to die for.”